Tough Job Interview Questions

-Most candidates talk about being hard working, willing to adjust, loyal and all.
+Most candidates talk about being hard-working, willing to adjust, loyal, and all.
 But they are not what recruiters want to know.
-They want to know what one or two things you have that is scarce.
+They want to know what one or two things you have that are scarce.

 To answer this question, you need to do a bit of homework.

-First while preparing, draw a SWOT analysis and find out your strengths, weaknesses, opportunities and threats and then try to align with the company’s (the company you’re applying for) goals.
-Whatever comes in unison would your point of emphasis.
+First, while preparing, draw a SWOT analysis and find out your strengths, weaknesses, opportunities, and threats and then try to align with the company’s (the company you’re applying for) goals.
+Whatever comes in unison would be your point of emphasis.

 Use bullet points and say the commonalities in brief.

-If you do this, you would get through one of the trickiest and tough job interview questions asked by the recruiters in all the interviews.
+If you do this, you will get through one of the trickiest and tough job interview questions asked by the recruiters in all the interviews.

 8. Are you overqualified for this job?

-The reason you get rejected when you say “yes” to this question is the recruiters feel that if you’re already overqualified for this job, soon you’ll be bored or disinterested for the same.
+The reason you get rejected when you say “yes” to this question is the recruiters feel that if you’re already overqualified for this job, soon you’ll be bored or disinterested in the same.